-Exercise normal safety precautions in the United Arab Emirates (UAE).
-Use common sense.
-Look out for suspicious behaviour as you would in Australia.
+Exercise normal safety precautions.
+Look out for suspicious behaviour.
 Monitor the media and other sources for information on local conditions.
 See

 Safety and security.